Supermartingales as Radon-Nikodym densities and related measure extensions

 \section{F\"ollmer measures associated to a supermartingale}

-We like to think of the $P$--supermartingale $Z$ as the ``Radon-Nikodym density'' of a probability measure $Q$ that is not necessarily absolutely continuous with respect to $P$; also $P$ is not necessarily absolutely continuous with respect to $Q$.
+We like to think of the $P$-supermartingale $Z$ as the ``Radon--Nikodym density'' of a probability measure $Q$ that is not necessarily absolutely continuous with respect to $P$; also $P$ is not necessarily absolutely continuous with respect to $Q$.
 Our aim is to recover the measure $Q$.

-On a general probability space, for example one with a completed filtration, such a probability measure $Q$ does not always exist on $(\Omega, \F)$ --- except if $Z$ is a uniformly integrable martingale.
-However, as we will show, if $(\Omega, \F, (\F_t)_{t \geq 0})$ is the space of right-continuous paths with left limits along with the canonical filtration, such a probability measure always exists.
-Moreover, without such a canonical assumption, but under the assumption that the filtered probability space $(\Omega, \F, (\F_t)_{t \geq 0}, P)$ supports some Brownian motion, we shall see that it is still possible to associate a finitely additive measure $Q$ to the $P$--supermartingale $Z$.
+On a general probability space, for example, one with a completed filtration, such a probability measure $Q$ does not always exist on $(\Omega, \F)$---except if $Z$ is a uniformly integrable martingale.
+However, as we will show, if $(\Omega, \F, (\F_t)_{t \geq0})$ is the space of (possibly explosive) right-continuous paths with left limits along with the canonical filtration, such a probability measure always exists.
+Moreover, without such a canonical assumption, but under the assumption that the filtered probability space $(\Omega, \F, (\F_t)_{t \geq0}, P)$ supports some Brownian motion, we shall see that it is still possible to associate a finitely additive measure $Q$ to the \mbox{$P$-}supermartingale $Z$.

 In the following, we make precise the meaning of ``measures associated to supermartingales.''